-If you’ve paid attention to the news during the past year or two, you’ve probably come across some stories about front vehicle seats collapsing in crashes.
-In some cases, drivers and backseat passengers—including children—have been killed.
-Clearly, this is a potentially important safety matter, and one that an outlet like CarseatBlog should tackle, which we haven’t done until now.
+You may have seen or heard stories about vehicle front seats collapsing in crashes.
+In some cases, drivers and backseat passengers—including children—have been killed by vehicle seats that collapse in moderate to severe rear-impact crashes.
+Clearly, this is a potentially important safety matter and one that an outlet like CarseatBlog should tackle.

-It’s not that we haven’t noticed; it’s that usually when a subject like this comes up, there’s some kind of relatively easy way to avoid the problem.
-This one, like the Takata Airbag issue, is tough to write about because so much is out of a consumer’s power to avoid it.
+Usually, when a subject like this comes up, there’s some kind of relatively easy way to avoid the problem.
+This one, like the Takata Airbag issue, is tough because so much is out of a consumer’s power to avoid it.
 But we’ll try.

 Clearly, a front seat collapsing also becomes a hazard for anyone riding behind that seat.
 There have been fatalities due to the front seat collapsing onto a rear passenger.

-Because of reporting procedures, it’s hard to get an exact number on the amount of fatalities caused by collapsing seat backs.
-One expert interviewed by CBS news says that seat backs collapse (though not necessarily fatally) every day.
-That same report says that at the time of the story, nine children were known to have died due to collapsing seat backs.
+Because of reporting procedures, it’s hard to get an exact number of fatalities caused by collapsing seatbacks.
+One expert interviewed by CBS news says that there are instances of seatback collapse every day (though they are not necessarily fatal events every day).
+That same report says that at the time of the story, nine children were known to have died due to collapsing vehicle seats.
 In another CBS report, a spokesman for The Center for Auto Safety, a consumer protection organization, says that 50 children a year are killed that way.
-Clearly there is a huge discrepancy between 50 per year and nine in an unknown timeframe, and I don’t know if anyone has definitive answers.
+Clearly, there is a huge discrepancy between 50 per year and nine in an unknown timeframe, and I don’t know if anyone has definitive answers.

 It’s not FMVSS 207 that the seats are failing.
 Where they’re found failing (other than in real life) is in FMVSS 301, which tests fuel system integrity.
 According to this article (admittedly from a law firm that specializes in crash lawsuits) in the crash tests for FMVSS 301, “almost all bucket seatbacks and split bench seatbacks fail and strike the rear seats.”